-The Massmart Ethics Line is independently managed by Deloitte Tip-Offs Anonymous.
-Deloitte Tip-Offs Anonymous has been certified by the External Whistle-blowing Hotline Services Provider Standard E01.1.1.
-Callers have the option of reporting openly, confidentially or anonymously, concerns that compromise or violate Massmart Code of Ethical Conduct.
-We foster a culture of ensuring that callers who contact the ethics lines in good faith are protected and not retaliated against or victimised.
+The Massmart Ethics Line is independently managed by a third party service provider.
+Callers have the option of reporting openly, confidentially or anonymously, concerns that compromise or violate Massmart’s Code of Ethical Conduct.
+We foster a culture of ensuring that callers who contact the ethics line in good faith are protected and not retaliated against or victimised.
+All calls reported are overseen by Ethics case managers and, where necessary, are investigated by Massmart’s Forensic Services Department and external service providers.

-Calls are overseen by Ethics Case Managers and, where necessary, are investigated by Massmart’s Forensic Services Department and external Service Providers.
 Ethics is led by the Group Ethics Officer who reports to the Chief Ethics and Compliance Officer.
-The Chief Ethics and Compliance Officer is a member of the Massmart Executive Committee and reports functionally to the Massmart CEO, Massmart Risk Committee, the Social and Ethics Committee and Walmart International Ethics and Compliance.
+The Chief Ethics and Compliance Officer is a member of the Massmart Executive Committee and reports to the Massmart Chief Executive Officer, Massmart Risk Committee, the Massmart Social and Ethics Committee and Walmart International Ethics and Compliance.

 Suppliers and service providers

-Massmart regularly communicates its ethical and responsible sourcing standards to suppliers and service providers, and attempts to ensure that they comply with these standards as well as all legal requirements in all the countries where we operate including laws and regulations relating to corrupt activities.
+We regularly communicate our ethical and responsible sourcing standards to suppliers and service providers, and attempt to ensure that they comply with these standards, as well as all legal requirements, including laws and regulations relating to corrupt activities, in all the countries we operate.
 Suppliers and service providers are invited to make use of the Massmart Ethics Line.
-Massmart’s formal trading agreements detail ethical practices that suppliers are expected to uphold, and supplier ethics messages are distributed in supplier communications and training.
+Our formal trading agreements detail ethical practices that suppliers are expected to uphold, and supplier ethics messages are distributed in supplier communications and training.

 Legal and regulatory compliance

 Monitoring and managing legal and regulatory risks is a fundamental tenet of our business model.
-King IV requires that an effective compliance framework should include, among other features, formalized control processes with clear responsibilities and reporting channels.
+King IV requires that an effective compliance framework should include, among other features, formalised control processes with clear responsibilities and reporting channels.
 To ensure compliance with King IV in an increasingly regulated market, the Group maintains functional legal and regulatory areas.
-A central ethics and compliance function exists which in itself mirrors the Walmart global ethics and compliance programme as there are also certain legal obligations that apply to a subsidiary of a United States Company.
+A central ethics and compliance function exists to manage local ethics and compliance risk.
+This function also mirrors the Walmart global ethics and compliance programme, as there are certain legal obligations that apply to a subsidiary of a United States Company.

-The Ethics and Compliance team comprises of employees that are independent experts and are mostly professionally qualified and /or experienced in each of the subject matter areas below.
-Additionally, through close alignment with Walmart Global and International Ethics and Compliance, our teams are able to access experts and advise in any subject matter area.
+The Ethics and Compliance team comprises employees who are independent experts and are professionally qualified and/or experienced in each of the subject matter areas below.
+Additionally, through close alignment with Walmart Global and International Ethics and Compliance, Massmart’s Ethics and Compliance team have access to global subject matter experts who are able to provide

 The Ethics and Compliance program is made up of the following areas.